 - Heart attack and stroke.
 Heart attacks often trigger blood vessel damage in the brain.
 Likewise, a stroke or a mini-stroke (transient ischemic attack or TIA).
 These events may increase a person’s risk of developing dementia because blood flow to the brain has been impacted.

 - Atherosclerosis.
-This condition refers to abnormal aging of blood vessels.
-It is a condition which creates deposits of cholesterol and other substances (plaques) to build up in arteries and narrow blood vessels.
-This increases the risk of vascular dementia by reducing the flow of blood that nourishes the brain.
+This condition refers to the abnormal aging of blood vessels.
+This condition causes deposits of cholesterol and other plaque to build up in arteries, reducing blood flow to the brain.